 Coal ash disposal is a concern at many combustion power plants and factories.
 An ash pond can be used to dispose of the coal residue called fly ash.
 This wet method of disposal requires a large pond to fill with coal ash slurry.
 The water will eventually be filtered or allowed to evaporate, leaving the fly ash in a contained environment to be disposed of or reused.

 What Materials Do I Need to Create Ash Ponds?

 GEI Works' project specialists also recommend implementing a Water Baffle System as part of the ash pond management plan.
 The baffles allow the flow of the coal ash slurry to be controlled and the entire pond area to be used.
 This results in better BOD and TSS levels and ensures power plants stay within their permit limits to avoid costly shutdowns.

 One other suggested option for coal ash disposal are Dewatering & Filtration Products.
 Dewatering products are ideal for filtering materials and are used extensively on water treatment projects (WWTPs), power plants, aquaculture facilities, pulp and paper mills, and numerous industrial lagoons for the consolidation of media.
-The coal ash slurry is pumped into the dewatering bag or tube.
+The coal ash slurry is pumped into the dewatering bag.
 The filtered sludge stays in the bag for easy disposal, while clean water flows out.
 This technology is often incorporated into the ash pond design and is the most inexpensive, economical route to consider when treating coal ash slurry.

 How Can Fly Ash Be Reused?

 In the past, fly ash was simply released into the atmosphere, but now it can be recycled or disposed of in more environmentally conscious methods.
 Fly ash is most commonly recycled for use in the following applications:

 - Cement and Grout